 Emergency relief missions are probably what comes to most people’s minds when they hear the words ‘humanitarian aid’, or ‘disaster relief’.
 However, emergency missions are actually just one part of a much bigger proces that goes on for years before and after disasters.Read more

 On the day following the first disaster, a Malteser International Advance Team – joined in the following days by a further group of medical specialists – was dispatched to the crisis region to provide emergency relief.
-After providing initial emergency medical and psychological aid to the survivors in Kathmandu, Malteser International is now concentrating its efforts on the population of the outlying rural regions: distributing aid materials to families in need and supporting hospitals as they provide medical care to the uncounted.
+After providing initial emergency medical and psychological aid to the survivors, Malteser International is now concentrating its efforts on the population of the outlying rural regions: distributing aid materials (food, household items and building materials) to families in need and providing medical care to affected people by operating a temporary clinic and providing hospitals with medicines.
+Given the major scale of the disaster, our support for the country and people goes beyond our emergency aid; we are committed to helping rebuild their lives and implement projects in areas of health, shelter, water and sanitation as well as trainings in disaster risk reduction.